Mindwerks/wildmidi/README.md

 CHANGELOG

+0.5.1 (unreleased)
+* Player: playlist support.
+A filename given to the player may now be a directory, which is searched recursively for files to play (bug #215.)
+* Player: new `-S/--shuffle` switch plays the files in random order.
+* Player: new `-L/--loop` switch repeats playback at the end.
+With a single file the file itself is looped at end-of-track; with several files, or a directory, the whole playlist is repeated instead, reshuffling each pass when combined with `-S`.

 0.5.0 (2026-07-24)
 * SoundFont2 (SF2) rendering support via TinySoundFont.
 Enabled by default, cmake configuration: `WANT_SF2=ON`.
 Pass either an `.sf2` file, or a config